WORK STUDY PROGRAM

 Work Study Orientation

 The CalWORKs Work Study orientation occurs throughout each semester.
 It is mandatory for all new work study students to attend as it assists new student employees in becoming familiar with working on campus through the CalWORKs program.
 Key components of the work study orientation include:

 - Termination Procedures & Exit Interview

-CalWORKs Work Study students are required to meet with their Work Study Advisor to create a career plan.
+CalWORKs Work Study students are required to meet with a Career Counselor to create a career plan.
 The career plan is valid for one academic year and details important career preparation recommendations to be completed each semester.